Sorebit/archdrgn/README.md

 - Stop caring about this game; start caring about exams

 ## Notes
-This bot and game serves me only as a learning framework.1
+This bot and game serves me only as a learning framework.

 **Fishing**
 - If nothing catched, server has some internal php error.
 Response then looks like this: